 The direct iteration method, where the scenario reserve is determined by solving for the amount of starting assets which, when projected along with all contract cash flows, result in the defeasement of all projected future benefits and expenses at the end of the projection horizon with no positive accumulated deficiencies at the end of any projection year during the projection period.

-The scenario reserve for any given scenario shall not be less than the cash surrender value in aggregate on the valuation date for the group of contracts modeled in the projection.
+The scenario reserve for any given scenario shall not be less than the cash surrender value with market value adjustment in aggregate on the valuation date for the group of contracts modeled in the projection.

 Discount Rates